Travel Guides

 This permit can either be issued in Kathmandu or while you are on the trek route.
 Since you can get the conservation area permit while you are on the trek route itself, don’t worry about this one in Kathmandu.
 The cost for Kanchenjunga Conservation Area Project is NRP 3000 i.e. almost USD 30 for foreigners and Rs 1500 for the people of SAARC country.
 For Nepalese, it’s about Rs 100.

-frequently asked questions about Kanchenjunga trek permits.
+Frequently asked questions about Kanchenjunga trek permits.

 Can you trek to Kanchenjunga Solo?